ClickCease

 Approving the budget

-Obtain the final permission from either the board of directors or the senior management.
-As soon as it is passed, the budget transforms into an official financial plan for the time period that was established.
-Therefore, if the executive will approve the budget then it must be done correctly because it will be recorded monthly or annually in the finance records.
+Obtain the final permission from either the board of directors or senior management.
+As soon as it is passed, the budget transforms into an official financial plan for the established time period.
+Therefore, if the executive approves the budget, it must be done correctly because it will be recorded monthly or annually in the finance records.

 Interpreting budget vs. actual results